-During the nine months ended September 30, 2024, the Company incurred a net loss of \$6,264,679 (September 30, 2023 - \$1,075,741).
-Included in the net loss was exploration and evaluation expenses of \$2,500,968 (September 30, 2023 - \$803,565) which were higher than the prior year due to an increase in drilling at the Reefton Project and surface exploration at the Glamorgan Project.
-Marketing expenses of \$1,368,835 (September 30, 2023 - \$nil) were higher than the previous year due to the Transaction and Company having more funding available.
-The Company also incurred \$259,933 (September 30, 2023 - \$nil) of transaction costs on legal, technical and financial advisory fees relating to the Transaction, the Reefton Transaction, and the listing of the Company's common shares on the TSX.V and OTCQB.
+During the year ended December 31, 2024, the Company incurred a net loss of \$25,556,475 (2023 - \$1,964,814).
+Included in the net loss was exploration and evaluation expenses of \$19,258,544 (2023 - \$1,597,693), of which \$15,187,176 was a non-cash expense of exploration and evaluation assets acquired as part of the Reefton Transaction.
+The remaining exploration and evaluation expenses were higher than in the prior year due to the Company completing financings to increase its efforts of drilling at the Reefton Project and surface exploration at the Glamorgan Project.

+Marketing expenses of \$2,054,611 (2023 - \$nil) were higher than the previous year due to the Transaction and Reefton Transaction and Company having more funding available.
+The Company also incurred \$259,932 (2023 - \$nil) of transaction costs on legal, technical and financial advisory fees relating to the Transaction and the listing of the Company's common shares on the TSX.V and OTCQB.

-During the nine months ended September 30, 2024, the Company granted 12,500,000 share options and 1,594,166 deferred share units ("DSUs") to directors and officers of the Company.
-The Company recognized share-based compensation expense of \$431,917 (September 30, 2023 - \$nil) for the nine months ended September 30, 2024 relating to the vesting of the share options and DSUs.
+During the year ended December 31, 2024, the Company granted 2,083,334 share options and 383,895 deferred share units ("DSUs") to directors and officers of the Company.
+The Company recognized sharebased compensation expense of \$649,222 (2023 - \$nil) for the year ended December 31, 2024 relating to the vesting of the share options and DSUs.

 The Transaction was accounted for in accordance with guidance provided in IFRS 2, "Share-Based Payments" as First Uranium did not qualify as a business according to the definition of IFRS 3, "Business Combinations".
 Accordingly, the total purchase price of the Transaction was allocated to the assets acquired and liabilities assumed based on their respective fair values with excess accounted for as a listing expense.
-During the nine months ended September 30, 2024, the Company recorded a listing expense of \$1,275,041 (September 30, 2023 - \$nil).
+During the year ended December 31, 2024, the Company recorded a listing expense of \$1,275,041 (2023 - \$nil).